 == IMPORTANT DATES

-* February 1: Full papers, workshops and case studies due
+* February 1: Papers (full and short), workshop proposals and case studies due

 * March 1: Notification of acceptance for workshops proposals

-* April 1: Notification of acceptance for full papers and case studies
+* April 1: Notification of acceptance for papers (full and short) and case studies

-* April 20: Camera-ready for full papers, workshop descriptions and case studies due
+* April 20: Camera-ready for papers (full and short), workshop descriptions and case studies due

 * May 2: Workshop papers and Doctoral Consortium applications due